What Does the Bible Say About Overeating? (+ How to Walk in Grace!)

 When You’re Sick Of Overeating

-If you’ve struggled for any length of time with eating too much as a Christian, you’re probably painfully aware of the seemingly endless Bible verses that speak to our sin.
+If you’ve struggled for any length of time with eating too much as a Christian, you’re probably painfully aware of the seemingly endless Bible verses that speak to our sinful behaviors.

-Yes, when we indulge our flesh, we’re walking outside of God’s provision and perfect will… When we turn to the fridge for comfort, we’re falling short.
+Yes, when we indulge our physical appetites, we’re walking outside of God’s provision and perfect will.
+When we turn to the fridge for comfort, we’re falling short.
 When we open the pantry to soothe our anxious hearts, we’re outside of God’s will.

 You know the apostle Paul, right?
 The one who wrote 7 (!) letters in the New Testament.
-Well, he was also burdened by his blunders.
-Here we read his introspection.
-His words tell us a lot about how we, too, can approach the problem of persistent overeating.
+He also knew the tension of living in this present life.
+He wrote:

-We have that hope as we learn how to stop eating.
+In God’s grace, we can learn how to stop eating.

 Don’t Let Overeating Keep You Stuck